codahale/veil-java/README.md

 ## Key Agreement

 Shared secrets are generated using X448 ECDH, then HKDF-SHA-512/256 is used to derive a 64-byte key.
+The sender and recipient's public keys are encoded as X.509 public keys, concatenated, and used as the salt for HKDF.
 The static value `{0x76, 0x65, 0x69, 0x6C}` is used as the information input for HKDF.
+As a result, the derived key is unique to the two parties using Veil.

 ## AEAD Construction